 My parents love their broccoli served with a little mayonnaise on the side, which is surprisingly good.
 You can also do olive oil and lemon zest (pictured above), olive oil and balsamic vinegar, etc. Good with toasted slivered almonds or toasted sesame seeds too.

 - 1 bunch of broccoli

-Many options here
+Many options here:

-- Lemon zest or juice, balsamic vinegar
+- Lemon zest or juice, balsamic vinegar, seasoned rice vinegar

 - Toasted almonds, toasted sesame seeds

 3 Add broccoli, steam 5 to 6 min: Add the broccoli to the steamer and cover; reduce heat to medium and let cook for 5-6 minutes.
 The broccoli is done when you can pierce it with a fork.
 As soon as it is pierce-able, remove from heat, place in serving dish.